JayP09/taiyo-task-app/README.md

-# Getting Started with Create React App
+# Taiyo Task App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app allows you to manage contact and show Charts and Maps for covid19 data

-## Available Scripts
+## Installation

 In the project directory, you can run: